D3Ext/maldev/README.md

 # Examples

-In every directory there is a README.md which contains at least one example of every defined function
+In every directory there is a **README.md** which contains at least one example of every defined function, if you don't have enough creativity I encourage you to check out the `examples/` directory where I've developed some good examples which use ***maldev*** functions

-# Contributing

-Do you want to contribute with any interesting idea?

-`1` Open an issue to discuse your idea

-`2` Fork thye repo

-`3`

-`4`

-`5`

 # Third party